OECD sees emerging markets holding back global recovery

 The OECD now expects growth of 2.4 percent next year, compared to its earlier forecast of 1.5 percent.

-“Given these projections, slack in labor and product markets will narrow and the stance of monetary policy should start to normalize in the last quarter of 2015,” the OECD said.
+“Given these projections, slack in labour and product markets will narrow and the stance of monetary policy should start to normalise in the last quarter of 2015,” the OECD said.

 New BoE forecasts last week suggested unemployment would hit 7 percent in the second half of 2015, based on current market interest rates, but Governor Mark Carney stressed that this would not automatically trigger a rate rise.